LouiIII3/Social_media_project/README.md

 <br>
 <br>
 <h2>code description</h2>
-  - 2023.12.15: We have implemented the Instagram UI
+  - 2023.12.15: We have implemented the Instagram UI <br>
   - 2023.12.24: We have looked into creating posts
   - 2024.01.06: We have implemented user registration
   - 2024.01.15: We have implemented login functionality